Deepak-Ray-Star/delta-demon/README.md

 # delta-demon
-this is a demo for gits and Github class
+this is a demo for gits and Github class.